Arctic Ice Project: Proposed Solution

 The Arctic Ice Project's approach was to spread hollow silica microspheres (reflective sand) on top of ice in the Arctic.
 The intended effect of the microspheres was to raise the reflecting power of polar ice.
 This would have reduced the amount of sunlight absorbed, and slowed the melting of the ice.

 The microspheres are bright white, and each one is 35 microns in diameter (less than the diameter of a human hair).
 The microspheres are filled with air and they float.
 The vision was to cover a strategic area of the Arctic about the size of Belgium with microspheres.
 Target locations will be near communities that depend on the ice, and routes through which melting ice reaches the wider ocean.

 The Arctic Ice Project aimed to rebuild a natural system with the least possible intervention.
 The Arctic Ice Project's silica microspheres should have dissolved over time.
 This is a form of “soft geoengineering”.
 It is claimed to be less damaging and more reversible than other techniques.

 Some scientists were concerned about the risks of restoring Arctic ice, as this approach could have unintended consequences.
 The Arctic Ice Project maintains that its approach will not drastically alter the ecosystem or pollute the environment.

-To have a substantial effect, an estimated annual amount of 360 million tons of microspheres (equivalent to the amount of plastics produced worldwide) would have had to been spread by an armada of ship.
+To have a substantial effect, an estimated annual amount of 360 million tons of microspheres (equivalent to the amount of plastics produced worldwide) would have had to be spread by an armada of ships.
 An estimation of the reflective effect of the microspheres by independent research concluded that the proposed intervention could even have had a warming effect.
 This was disputed by members of the Arctic Ice Project.